wp-plugins/there-can-be-only-one/readme.txt

 Sorry, the short answer is "I don't know", as I haven't tested it with any of those plugins.
 My expectation is that all of those sticky posts will be set to non-sticky the first time a new sticky post is published after this plugin is activated.
 I recommend you avoid this situation, but if you decide to try it, I'd love to hear the results.

 == Changelog ==

-= 0.9 =
+= 1.0 =
+* A quick fix that resolved an issue where posts that were made sticky after they were published weren't caught, causing more than one post to be set to sticky.
+Thanks to Jeff Chandler for surfacing this issue.
+* I feel pretty good about the state of the plugin, so bumping it to a full 1.0 release = 0.9 =
 * Initial public release.